 Physical item sharing amongst 23 CSU campuses.
 Intergrated with unified OneSearch discovery system (see tab OneSearch).

 One click ILL request for books and media items shared with many academic and public libraries.
-Worked seamlessly with III catalog, went on hiatus after move to ALMA/PRIMO (2016), eventually brought back online.
+Worked seamlessly with III catalog, went on hiatus after move to ALMA/PRIMO (2016), temporarily brought back online, then discontinued in 2020.

 Systemwide Digital Library Content (SDLC) at the Chancellor of the California State University team manages the contracting of electronic information resources in support of shared acquisitions.
 Established in 1989, and sponsored by the CSU Office of the Chancellor, SDLC (formerly SEIR) manages the SDLC consortium on behalf of its member libraries.